klenin/cats-judge/README.md

   * `--testset <testset>` test only on a subset of tests.
 By default all tests are used.
   * `--result text|html|none` display results in a given format.
 Format `text` (default) displays ASCII table on console.
 Format `html` saves report in `html` file.
 Format `none` does not display results.
   * `--result-columns <regexp>` display only columns corresponding to this filter.
+  * `--use-plan all|acm` choose order and subset of tests according to a given plan.

 Examples:
 ```